ProSpect: Prompt Spectrum for Attribute-Aware Personalization of Diffusion Models: Method

 \section{Method}

 To illustrate our motivation, we start by analyzing the attribute distribution of diffusion models using text-guided image generation results.
-We aim to obtain multiple visual attributes from a single image, thus we need to learn the range of the steps in which different attributes are generated in the model.
-Therefore, removing textual conditions from some generation steps, or adding different types of textual conditions to some steps, can help us understand intuitively.
+We aim to obtain multiple visual attributes from a single image, thus we need to learn the range of the steps in which different attributes are generated by the model.